Free and Interacting Fermionic Conformal Field Theories on the Fuzzy Sphere: Introduction

 All the CFTs that have been realised on fuzzy sphere so far have purely bosonic operator content.
-Apart from the fuzzy sphere regularisation, a recent exploratory attempt to access the fermionic Gross-Neveu-Yukawa CFT considered Dirac fermions on a conventional sphere, using a basis of spinor spherical harmonics~\cite{Gao2025GNYSphere}.
-Although intuitive, this approach suffers from UV divergences similar to those in standard QFTs on continuous space, and thus further theoretical and numerical efforts may be required to justify its validity.
-In contrast, the fuzzy sphere approach, similar to the highly successful lattice regularisation of QFTs and strongly interacting condensed matter lattice models, is free of UV divergences~\cite{He2025Jun}.\footnote{In the continuum limit (\textit{i.\,e.}~the monopole flux $q \to \infty$) of the fuzzy sphere model, any (bare) local operator, as well as its correlators, remain non-diverging.
-Moreover, the microscopic couplings at the critical point also remain finite, \textit{i.\,e.}, they converge to finite values in the continuum limit.} Consequently, the study of fermionic CFTs would greatly benefit from a fuzzy sphere realisation, especially in light of the success achieved for their bosonic counterparts.
+Apart from the fuzzy-sphere regularisation, a recent exploratory attempt to access the fermionic Gross-Neveu-Yukawa CFT considered Dirac fermions on a conventional sphere, using a basis of spinor spherical harmonics~\cite{Gao2025GNYSphere}.
+Although intuitive, this approach suffers from ultra-violet (UV) divergences similar to those in standard QFTs on continuous space, and thus further theoretical and numerical efforts may be required to justify its validity.
+In contrast, the fuzzy-sphere approach, similar to the highly successful lattice regularisation of QFTs and strongly interacting condensed-matter lattice models, is free of UV divergences~\cite{He2025Jun}.\footnote{In the continuum limit (\textit{i.~e.}~the monopole flux $q \to \infty$) of the fuzzy-sphere model, any (bare) local operator, as well as its correlators, remain non-diverging.
+Moreover, the microscopic couplings at the critical point also remain finite, \textit{i.~e.}, they converge to finite values in the continuum limit.} Consequently, the study of fermionic CFTs would greatly benefit from a fuzzy-sphere realisation, especially in light of the success achieved for their bosonic counterparts.